richardhapb/lspdock/README.md

 - [x] Redirect URIs between Docker container and Host environment
 - [x] Implement PID monitoring for the IDE
 - [x] Use multiple LSPs in the same project
-- [ ] Use multiple in different containers
+- [ ] Use multiple LSPs in different containers

 ---